matthiask/django-user-payments/docs/installation.rst

 The prerequisites for django-user-payments are:

-- Django 1.11 or better
+- Django 2.2 or better
-- Python 3.5 or better (3.4 may work, but is not tested)
+- Python 3.5 or better
 - `django-mooch <https://github.com/matthiask/django-mooch>`_
   (installed as a dependency)